Teen Parent Program (TAPP)

-The Center is licensed through the Arizona Department of Health Services and is part of the Career and Technical Education/JTED Early Childhood Education program which prepares high school students for higher education and/or immediate employment in the Early Childhood Education field.
+The Learning Center is a full-service childcare center licensed through the Arizona Department of Health Services and is part of the Career and Technical Education/JTED Early Childhood Education program which prepares high school students for higher education and/or immediate employment in the Early Childhood Education field.

 The TAPP program is extremely comprehensive in nature, offering many components designed specifically for the teens it benefits.
 TAPP provides education on prenatal care, parenting, and child development.
-Case management is provided to meet the specific needs of each student, including well baby care through education; and additional assistance that may be needed for the student’s external or home situation.
+Case management is provided to meet the specific needs of each student, including well-baby care and additional assistance that may be needed for the student’s external or home situation.
 WIC is provided monthly and other outside agencies work closely with the teen students.

 The TAPP program is comprehensive in nature, offering many components designed specifically for the students it serves.
 There are currently four major components of TAPP:

 The education component includes three formal classes:

 We also offer parenting education through the Parents As Teachers program which includes home visits, developmental screenings and referrals.

 The health care component includes well-baby care through education and referrals for prenatal health care.
 Groups are also available on campus for mental health support.
 Mental health assistance is provided by the Arizona Children’s Association and consists of individual, group, and family counseling.
 WIC is also provided on-site once a month.

 Child care is available at Marana High School for the children of TAPP students.
 Children ages 2 weeks to age 4 are enrolled in the child care center, which provides developmentally appropriate activities and toys and is licensed by the state of Arizona.
 TAPP parents, as well as other vocational students, work in the center alongside three adults.